Which test should my student take, the SAT or the ACT?

 Not necessarily.
-I can assess your student’s strengths and weaknesses quickly and tailor his sessions to focus on exactly what he needs so that his test scores represent his true potential.
-I won’t spend time on what he already knows, and I won’t charge you to supervise hours of practice tests that he can take at home for free!
+Wendy Segal can assess your student’s strengths and weaknesses quick and tailor his sessions to focus on exactly what he needs so that his test scores represent his true potential.
+Wendy won’t spend time on what your student already knows, and she won’t charge you to supervise hours of practice tests that he can take at home for free.

 Should my student start to prepare for the SAT or ACT in 10th grade?

 No. Students shouldn’t be concerned with test technique in 10th grade.
 It’s more important for 10th graders to read frequently and make sure their basic math skills are on grade level.
 Wendy will be happy to suggest enjoyable books, magazines, and stories that students might like to read to improve their reading fluency and vocabulary.

 Do colleges prefer the SAT to ACT?